IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 1. The receiver completes the following steps to decrypt the UID2 tokens:

-   1. Receives the encrypted UID2 tokens.
+   1. Receives the UID2 tokens.
    1. Decrypts the UID2 tokens into raw UID2s that the receiver can use.

 The following diagram illustrates the UID2 sharing permission SDK integration workflow: